Nero Wolfe (2001 TV series): Cancellation

 When A&E announced the cancellation of Nero Wolfe in August 2002, the network took the unusual step of posting an "Important Message" on its website: "We at A&E remain extremely proud of Nero Wolfe.
 It is a high quality, beautifully produced and entertaining show, unlike anything else currently on the television landscape.
 Although it performed moderately well amongst tough competition for two seasons, it simply did not do well enough for us to be able to go on making it, given the current television climate."

-The New York Times recalled that television climate, and A&E's response to it, in June 2004:

-Two years ago Nick Davatzes, president and chief executive of A&E Television Networks, called his executives to a retreat, to "wallow in the mud," as he described the exercise.
-From that wallowing emerged an overhaul in management and outlook, including the conclusion that reality television could not be ignored if the network wanted younger viewers.

 "I do know A&E's decision not to continue didn't have anything to do with ratings; it was their highest-rated series," Timothy Hutton told columnist Marilyn Beck in November 2002.
 Beck reported that Hutton would be happy to make one or two Nero Wolfe TV movies a year.

 Maury Chaykin reflected on the cancellation of Nero Wolfe in a 2008 interview.
 "I'm a bit jaded and cynical about which shows succeed on television.
 I worked on a fantastic show once called Nero Wolfe, but at the time A&E was transforming from the premier intellectual cable network in America to one that airs Dog the Bounty Hunter on repeat, so it was never promoted and eventually went off the air."